mmcil/BoB/README.md

     * binancbot: automatizes HTTP requests for trading on Binance using Binance APIs (https://github.com/binance)

 - autobot:
   automatizes everything based on different trading strategies

+** Backend frameworks might be changed from NodeJS into ".NET (Core) 5" or "Spring MVC" based on arithmetic performance requirements.

 ## Development
 This project will be written in Javascript.
 Some of the sub-projects might be changed into Java Spring Boot or .Net Core framework in the future depending on the performance of analytical operations in JavaScript.